Pearson-Higher-Ed/design/introduction.md

 in_footer: true
 ---

 UX Framework is Pearson’s design system.
-We provide guidelines, tools, and resources to help designers and developers create better user experience more efficiently.
+We provide guidelines, tools, and resources to help designers and developers create better user experiences, more efficiently.

 * TOC